 However, if you feel up to it, this is what you need to take into consideration:

 Most vans popular with DIY removers weigh around 2300 to 2400 kg without any load.
 You need to add to this a tank of fuel at 90 kg, a spare wheel, a couple of passengers, personal luggage, and your available payload will be around 1000kg.

-It’s all about weight not the physical space.
+It’s all about weight, not physical space.
 Even if your van is just ¾ loaded, but the weight exceeds the legal limit, you risk being stopped and fined.
-The UK traffic police has intensified van checks recently.
+The UK traffic police have intensified van checks recently.
 If caught, you will have to offload excess load and hire somebody to come and pick it up.
 You’ll also be fined.

 So, don’t chance it, check and make sure you’re within legal limits.

 Check the driving rules and regulations